 Key Market Stats:

-- Rents in Richmond increased by 2% last year, according to RENTCafé.
+- Rents in Richmond have increased by 11% year-over-year.

-- Cheapest neighborhoods for renters in Richmond include Austin Heights, Austin Park, and Brookland Park where rents average $791 per month.
+- Most affordable neighborhoods for renters in Richmond include Brookland Park, Deerbourne, and Chippenham Forest where rents average about $795 per month.

 Tracking the change in housing prices and monitoring the housing affordability index are two statistics real estate investors can use to forecast the potential performance of income property.